Tokyo Table Trip

 Hello Saito San, I would like to know this as well.
 However, I will be visiting Japan in early October.
 Could you please tell me when does their Ikura season start and end?
 Thank you!

-over 3 years ago 1567824561
+about 5 years ago 1567824561

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!